openobserve/openobserve-docs/docs/guide/user-guide/functions/index.md

 }
 ```

-The function can be saved using save button on top of vrl function editor,additional one can select existing function to try.
+The function can be saved using save button on top of vrl function editor, additional one can select existing function to try.

 The same function can be associated with a stream to get applied at ingestion.